czarlos/nyt/docs/campaign_finance/candidates.md

 - cycle
 - state
-- district Tthe NYT API docs claim this is not required)
+- district (The NYT API docs claim this is not required)

 ##### *Usage*
 ```javascript